tomvanbraeckel/yamcs.github.com/docs/studio/Widgets.md

 A display is a container for widgets.

 Most widgets are backed by a PV.
-Some widgets (e.g. layouting widgets) are typically not connected to a PV.
+Some widgets (e.g. widgets used for layout) are typically not connected to a PV.
 Other widgets (e.g. charts) can be backed by more than one PV.

 ### Catalogue of Widgets
 The default widgets in Yamcs Studio are listed below.
 Their runtime behaviour should be fairly straightforward.
 The various properties are detailed when we address the [OPI Editor](/docs/studio/Editing_Displays/).